 To join our press release email distribution list to receive future press releases directly, email [email protected].

 The BBC asked The Alan Turing Institute to comment on an investigation into reports of algorithmic bias in the UK’s passport renewal service over Summer 2020.
 Two Turing researchers, David Leslie and Kirstie Whitaker contributed to the story.
 David commented on the findings and also wrote an explainer on causes of algorithmic bias for the BBC.
 Kirstie reviewed the code and independently reproduced the BBC’s data journalism, and provided input on the validity of the reported outcomes.
+In Summer 2021, the reporting received the Royal Statistical Society 'Statistical Excellence in Journalism Award’ for the investigative journalism category.

 For more about The Alan Turing Institute, visit our about us page.